 - Increased use of controlled substances: Since the 1980s, the use of controlled substances such as prescription opioids, narcotics, depressants, and stimulants has increased significantly for the management of various health conditions.1 For example, between 3 percent and 4 percent of all American adults who do not have cancer and are not receiving end-of-life care (roughly 5 million to 8 million adults) now use prescription opioids on a long-term basis to manage chronic pain.2

 - Leading to drug abuse and diversion: Expanded use of controlled substances has led to problems with drug abuse and drug diversion.
-Approximately 7 million people age 12 years and older used controlled prescription drugs for nonmedical reasons in 2009, a 12-percent increase from 2008.3 Opioid pain relievers are the most widely misused or abused controlled prescription drugs3, with approximately 12 percent of American adults age 18 years to 25 years using them for nonmedical reasons.4 Drug diversion is also a growing problem; 13.9 percent of State and local law enforcement agencies reported controlled substance diversion as their greatest drug-related problem in 2010, up from 9.8 percent in 2009.3
+Approximately 7 million people age 12 years and older used controlled prescription drugs for nonmedical reasons in 2009, a 12-percent increase from 2008.3 Opioid pain relievers are the most widely misused or abused controlled prescription drugs,3 with approximately 12 percent of American adults age 18 years to 25 years using them for nonmedical reasons.4 Drug diversion is also a growing problem; 13.9 percent of State and local law enforcement agencies reported controlled substance diversion as their greatest drug-related problem in 2010, up from 9.8 percent in 2009.3

-Description of the Innovative ActivityOwned and operated by the National Association of Boards of Pharmacy (NABP®), NABP PMP InterConnect is a data exchange platform that links PMPs operated by various states, allowing authorized prescribers and dispensers of controlled substances to access patient-specific information from across State lines.
+Description of the Innovative ActivityOwned and operated by the National Association of Boards of Pharmacy (NABP®), NABP PMP InterConnect® is a data exchange platform that links PMPs operated by various States, allowing authorized prescribers and dispensers of controlled substances to access patient-specific information from across State lines.
 After signing a memorandum of understanding (MOU) with the association, State-run PMPs implement an interface with NABP InterConnect.
-Authorized users log into their State PMP, enter the patient’s name and other information, and receive a single report summarizing that patient’s prescription list in participating states.
+Authorized users log into their State PMP, enter the patient’s name and other information, and receive a single report summarizing that patient’s prescription list in participating States.
 They then use this information to assist in identifying patients who appear to be crossing State lines to obtain drugs for potential personal misuse or drug diversion.
 Key program elements include the following:

-- Linking to NABP InterConnect system: NABP InterConnect does not house data, but rather provides an interface that securely links PMPs from each participating state.
-NABP works with national system vendors to make an interface available to states that use these vendors.
+- Linking to NABP InterConnect system: NABP InterConnect does not house data but rather provides an interface that securely links PMPs from each participating State.
+NABP works with national system vendors to make an interface available to States that use these vendors.
 States that use local vendors or in-house information technology departments build an interface with the system with assistance from NABP and the vendor that developed NABP InterConnect (Appriss, Inc.).

 - Using system to identify and address potential misuse: Prescribers and pharmacists may access the system any time they are considering prescribing or dispensing a controlled substance.
-After logging into the participating State PMP, the user sees data on the patient in question from other participating states, with the information available in roughly 7 seconds.
-Providers receive a single report that contains all prescribing and dispensing activity regarding controlled substances for that patient.
+After logging into the participating State PMP, the user sees data on the patient in question from other participating States, with the information available in approximately 7 seconds.
+Providers receive a single report that contains all dispensing activity regarding controlled substances for that patient.
 If a prescriber notices a potential addiction or abuse problem, he or she can decide on appropriate action with the patient, refuse to prescribe a controlled substance, or prescribe it in smaller doses or for shorter durations to allow for closer monitoring.
 Pharmacists noticing questionable activity can contact the prescribing physician to discuss their concerns.